ParhamP/altify/README.md

 Altify automizes the task of inserting alternative text attributes for image tags.
 Altify uses Microsoft Computer Vision API's deep learning algorithms to caption images in an HTML file and returns a new HTML file in which alt attributes are filled out with their corresponding captions.

-Notice: Altify will now ignore any image tag whose alt attribute has content or is just an ampty string.
+Notice: Altify will now ignore any image tag whose alt attribute has content or is just an empty string.
 (In compliance with standard web practices)

 ## Dependencies